ettomatic/ashikawa-core/README.md

 * Rubinius 1.9 mode
 * JRuby 1.9 mode

-We also run on JRuby and MRI Head.
-MRI-head is currently not passing, because some dependencies are not compatible.
+It does not run on Ruby 1.8 and is not supposed to do so.
+We also run on JRuby and MRI Head, but they are allowed failures (Please see [Travis](http://travis-ci.org/triAGENS/ashikawa-core) for their build status).

-Please note that the `master` branch is always the stable version released on Ruby Gems.
+Please note that the `master` branch is always the stable version released on Ruby Gems and documented on RDoc.
 If you want the most recent version, please refer to the `development` branch.

 ## How to use it